Leland (musician): RuPaul's Drag Race

-Leland co-wrote Kardashian: The Musical, VH1 Divas Live and Kitty Girls featured on the ninth season and All Stars 3 of VH1's RuPaul's Drag Race, and was a guest on the sixth episode of All Stars 3, second episode of All Stars 4, twelfth episode of season 12 and seventh episode of All Stars 6.
+Leland co-wrote Kardashian: The Musical, as well as the songs "VH1 Divas Live" and "Kitty Girls", which were featured on the ninth season and All Stars 3 of VH1's RuPaul's Drag Race.
+He was a guest on the sixth episode of All Stars 3, second episode of All Stars 4, twelfth episode of season 12, the seventh episode of All Stars 6 and the seventh episode of Drag Race 18.
 Leland co-wrote "I'm That Bitch" and "You Think You Know Me" for the first two episodes of the twelfth season.

 Leland co-wrote "Break Up (Bye Bye)" and "UK Hun?" for RuPaul's Drag Race UK.
 He also wrote "Queens Down Under" for RuPaul's Drag Race Down Under.

 Love, Victor

 Leland served as executive music producer for the Hulu series Love, Victor, in addition to writing the series' theme song "Somebody Tell Me".
 He also co-wrote 13 original songs for the series' soundtrack.